Wednesday 30 October 2024

 The audience roared with laughter, and I continued with the talk.
 I was so honoured that Tim was there, and I truly hope his correction was his tongue in cheek vengeance years in the making for my outburst.

-Tim seemed to really change as anyone would after his beloved Jill passed.
+Tim seemed to really change as anyone would after his beloved Judith passed.
 Conversation was always polite but no topic was taboo.
 I remember asking him with compassion how he was.
 If you did not talk about it he might throw in a dagger like, ‘Are you aware my wife has passed and I am in mourning?’
 At a posh opening he did not come to the dinner.
 The last time I saw him at a painter’s opening he came to the pub.
 There was pub food and he seemed elated in the fish and chips and other finger foods.

 ‘Have I ever told you about my first sexual experience?’